Rajiv Gandhi Foundation: Libraries

-Transformative learning

-The foundation has been working with ten partners across the country to introduce a capability based learning approach for children.
-This initiative has focused on redefining the assessment frameworks and learning approach and focusing on continuous comprehensive evaluation.
-A cluster approach has been adopted in selecting schools (covering 15-20 schools in a cluster) and works on capacity building of teachers.

 Controversies

 Diversion of Funds from the Ministry of Finance

 In 1991, Manmohan Singh the then Minister of Finance had tried to allocate the foundation a sum of 100 crore rupees.
-The Budget Speech of 1991-92 by Manmohan Singh presented on July 24, 1991, has the detail.
+The Budget Speech of 1991–92 by Manmohan Singh presented on July 24, 1991, has the detail.

 "As a homage to the late Shri Rajiv Gandhi and in support of the laudable objectives of the foundation, Government has decided to contribute Rs 100 crore to the foundation at the rate of Rs 20 crores per annum for a period of five years beginning from the current year," the then Finance Minister said in the Budget speech.

 After huge political uproar, the decision was overturned.
 In the subsequent discussions that followed, Manmohan Singh had read a letter from the Rajiv Gandhi Foundation, that stated that the foundation appreciates the generous sum but it thinks that the government should itself invest the funds in suitable projects.